 There's an excellent rundown of who is considered what here.
 Very handy of you're trying to figure out if you qualify or not.

-How to Buy and Activate the Armed Forces Salute Tickets:
+How to Buy and Activate the Armed Forces Salute to Arms Tickets:

 Don't have a base near you?
 Here's some great information on how you can still buy your tickets.